-- the person and organizational Person object classes (X.521), - the inetOrgPerson object class (RFC2798).
+- the eduPerson object class ([eduPerson06, eduPerson03]), - the person and organizational Person object classes (X.521), - the inetOrgPerson object class (RFC2798).

 All attributes should be encoded according to the recommendations of [MACEAttr] sections 2.2 and 2.3.

 Note that inclusion in the above list does not imply endorsement by the federation of the use of any specific attributes from the listed object classes.
 Federation members should carefully consider the privacy and data protection implications of any attribute definition before making use of it.